Rowena-Gan/ITOM-6264/developement_environment_setup.md

 ![](https://github.com/Rowena-Gan/ITOM-6264/blob/7dc4cd7839afcca73daa49ab6c15090dde797c9a/assets/ipopt_bug_2024_spring/macos_liblapack.png)

-If it returns `liblapack.3.dylib -> libopenblas_vortexp-r0.3.21.dylib` (also seen in the picture above), that means `liblapack.3.dylib` is not a regular file; Rather, it is reference to a file named `libopenblas_vortexp-r0.3.21.dylib`. in other words, `liblapack.3.dylib` is an alias.
+If it returns `liblapack.3.dylib -> libopenblas_vortexp-r0.3.21.dylib` (also seen in the picture above), that means `liblapack.3.dylib` is not a regular file; Rather, it is reference to a file named `libopenblas_vortexp-r0.3.21.dylib`.
+When you open `liblapack.3.dylib`, you're actually opening `libopenblas_vortexp-r0.3.21.dylib`.

+Note that you may see `liblapack.3.dylib` refer to a different file.
+For example, you may see `liblapack.3.dylib -> libopenblas_vortexp.dylib`.
+That's ok.
+Just remember the file that `liblapack.3.dylib` refers to.

+> [!IMPORTANT]
+> Remember the file that `liblapack.3.dylib` refers to.

 Now check if `libopenblas_vortexp-r0.3.21.dylib` exists by running `ls -l libopenblas_vortexp-r0.3.21.dylib`.
+Again, if you saw a different file name in the last step than `libopenblas_vortexp-r0.3.21.dylib`, you want to put that file name after `ls -l`.
+For example, if you saw `liblapack.3.dylib -> libopenblas_vortexp.dylib` in the last step, you want to run  `ls -l libopenblas_vortexp.dylib`.

 ![](https://github.com/Rowena-Gan/ITOM-6264/blob/7dc4cd7839afcca73daa49ab6c15090dde797c9a/assets/ipopt_bug_2024_spring/macos_libopenblas_vortexp.png)

-If it returns `No such file or directory`, we have found the cause of our problem.
-We need to make sure the `libopenblas_vortexp-r0.3.21.dylib` file exists and it is the correct file.
+If it returns `No such file or directory`, as it is in the case in the picture above, that means `libopenblas_vortexp-r0.3.21.dylib` does not exist.
+Therefore, when we run `results = solver.solve(model)` and it tries to open `liblapack.3.dylib`, it will indeed not find an actual file to open.
+This is the cause of the error we see.

+To solve this problem, our next step is to make sure that the `libopenblas_vortexp-r0.3.21.dylib` file exists.

-Luckily the name `libopenblas_vortexp-r0.3.21.dylib` tells us that it's part of the `libopenblas` project.
-Now let's see what libraries (that is `.dylib` files) we have installed that belongs to the `libopenblas` project.
+The name `libopenblas_vortexp-r0.3.21.dylib` tells us that it's part of the `libopenblas` project.
+Now let's see what libraries (that is, `.dylib` files) we have installed that belong to the `libopenblas` project.

 Run `ls -l libopenblas*` inside the `lib` directory (which you should already be in).
 If you're running the latest Anaconda version and have followed the instructions to try to install pyomo and ipopt, then you will see something like: